fmido88/moodle-local_devassist/README.md

 Developer Assistance provides several tools helping developers

 - Language string sorter:
-    Automatically sort lang-strings for selected plugin
+    * Automatically sort lang-strings for selected plugin
-- Plugins backup
+- Plugins backup:
-    Create a local backup of all additional plugins in your moodle installation and download it as a zip file
+    * Create a local backup of all additional plugins in your moodle installation and download it as a zip file
+- Missing language strings and local translation:
+    * Searching all php files for any missing lang strings and easily adding them to lang files.
+    * Also this tool is excellent to create local translation files for other languages.
+- Editing and Adding capability
+    * Easily add or edit capabilities in your plugin access.php file.

 ## Installing via uploaded ZIP file ##